beeckcenter/softwarecollaborative.org/landscape-report.md

 ### Work in the Open

-Successful cooperatives are more likely to work in the open than other government software projects.
+Successful collaboratives are more likely to work in the open than other government software projects.
 Their governance structure is public, meeting minutes are public, meeting agendas are public, their software is open source, their bug tracker is public, and their roadmap is public.
 [GSA has documented the many benefits of working in the open](https://derisking-guide.18f.gov/federal-field-guide/planning/#default-to-open), and all of that advice applies here.
 But an additional benefit is that working in the open makes it easier to attract new members to a cooperative.
-It is likely that a cooperative’s competition is in the form of commercial software vendors, who keep busy responding to agencies’ RFIs and RFPs, making sales calls, and setting up booths at conferences.
-It is unlikely that your cooperative will do any of these things, which might make it difficult to attract new members.
+It is likely that a collaborative’s competition is in the form of commercial software vendors, who keep busy responding to agencies’ RFIs and RFPs, making sales calls, and setting up booths at conferences.
+It is unlikely that your collaborative will do any of these things, which might make it difficult to attract new members.
 Working in the open can compensate for this, providing your organization with a large footprint and making it easy for potential new members to learn about you and evaluate your offerings.

 ##